Vets in the community

 Our initial pilot project was funded by Dogs Trust and the Vet School.
 We recently secured funding from the University of Nottingham Cascade Fund, which will allow the clinic to improve its equipment and continue to run for the next three years.
 The project is also supported by Burns Pet Food, Royal Canin, Cats Protection and Rushcliffe Veterinary Centre.
 We receive practical help and referrals from organisations including Framework, Emmanuel House, The Friary, Double Impact, The Padley Centre and Women's Aid Integrated Services.
 We are extremely grateful to the Big Issue, who allow us to use their office for the clinic.

-Staff contacts: Jenny Stavisky, Rachel Dean, Kate White
+Staff contacts: Jenny Stavisky, Malcolm Cobb, Kate White